 Unfortunately behaviour problems are relatively common in our companion animals and are one of the most common reasons for rehoming and euthanasia.
 Kernow Veterinary Behaviour Referrals is a team of experienced, qualified professionals headed by Emma Brown a Veterinary Behaviourist.
 There is a complex relationship between physical and emotional health and we believe that a close working relationship between behaviourists and veterinary professionals is essential to ensure the best outcome.
 In cases where there are medical factors impacting on behaviour or where psychoactive medication may be required Emma work with your veterinary surgeon to optimise outcomes.

-I am happy to see both canine and feline cases including but not restricted to aggression, fears and phobias, owner absent conditions (including separation anxiety), elimination (toileting) issues and repetitive behaviours (such as tail chasing, spinning, barking).
+We are happy to see canine, feline and equine cases including but not restricted to aggression, anxiety, fears and phobias, owner absent behaviours (including separation anxiety), elimination (toileting) issues and repetitive behaviours (such as tail chasing, spinning, barking).

 How to make an appointment

 We ask for veterinary referral for all behaviour cases as this helps ensure that any medical factors are fully investigated and that there is good communication between the veterinary and behaviour teams.
 It is important that animals showing any new unwanted behaviours have a full medical examination if possible.
 This should be booked with your own vet who can then complete a referral.